Oracle® Application Server Best Practices Guide

 Oracle Internet Directory administrators should adjust the default access control and password policies using Oracle Directory Manager, in accordance with specific administrative policies for directory access and passwords.
 This adjustment includes both value and state parameters.

 Rather than creating users and assigning them to groups as separate steps, consider incorporating the group assignment step during user creation.
+To do this:

 Log in to the Oracle Internet Directory Self-Service Console as a Oracle Delegated Administration Services privileged user (

 orcladmin or designate).